ZloVechno/academic-search/README.md

 ## Requirements

-This is Linux program, but it is based on platform undependable libraries, so can be compiled under each system that supports analogs of following packages.
+This is a Linux program but it is based on platform undependable libraries, so can be compiled under each system that supports analogs of following packages.

 The program requires analogs of the packages in you system, that are listed below.